Goal Exceeded for $50 Million Private Sector Affordable Housing Campaign

 The affordable housing shortage is why Foundation For The Carolinas started the privately financed Charlotte Housing Opportunity Investment Fund in spring 2018 with a $5 million program-related investment, the largest of its kind in FFTC’s history.
 Thanks to generous donors, the fund exceeded its $50 million fundraising goal in September 2019 and currently stands at $53 million.

 The fundraising campaign followed the City of Charlotte’s placement of a successful $50 million bond referendum on the ballot in 2018 to dramatically boost its publicly financed Housing Trust Fund.

 The privately financed Charlotte Housing Opportunity Investment Fund aims to lessen the growing affordability gap to develop housing that serves residents in a range of incomes – including moderate, low and extremely low-earning households.
-Local Initiatives Support Corporation, also known as LISC, will hold and manage the Charlotte Housing Opportunity Investment Fund, which will work in tandem with the City’s trust fund.
+Local Initiatives Support Corporation, also known as LISC, holds and manages the Charlotte Housing Opportunity Investment Fund, works in tandem with the City’s trust fund.